Pawankhind: Plot

-At that time Shivaji Maharaj was encamped at Panhala fort with his forces.
+At that time Chhatrapati Shivaji Maharaj was encamped at Panhala fort with his forces.
 Siddi Johar's army besieged the fort of Panhala and cut off the supply of routes to the fort.
 During the bombardment of Panhala, Siddi Johar purchased grenades from the English at Rajapur and hired some English personalities in their force.

-Shivaji Maharaj gave order to Bahirji Naik (Harish Dudhade) to search a secret road of Vishalgad in order to escape.
-Bahirji found the road and Shivaji Maharaj escaped from Panhala by cover of night but here they create a Shivaji Maharaj's look alike Shiva Kashid (Ajinkya Nanaware), a barber by profession sending him for the meeting with Siddi Johar.
+Chatrapati Shivaji maharaj gave order to Bahirji Naik (Harish Dudhade) to search a secret road of Vishalgad in order to escape.
+Bahirji found the road and Shivaji maharaj escaped from Panhala by cover of night but here they create a Shivaji's look alike Shiva Kashid (Ajinkya Nanaware), a barber by profession sending him for the meeting with Siddi Johar.
 Shiva Kashid went to Siddi Johar but when Fazal Khan recognized him, Siddi killed Shiva Kashid.

 Here Adilshah's army was in pursuit with an army of 10,000.
-Then, Shivaji Maharaj decided to split his forces.
-Baji Prabhu Deshpande (Ajay Purkar) agreed to face Adilshah's troops with 300 soldiers.
-Shivaji Maharaj told him that he would hear cannons being fired 5 times, signaling Shivaji Maharaj's safety.
+Then, Shivaji I decided to split his forces.
+Baji Prabhu Deshpande agreed to face Adilshah's troops with 300 soldiers.
+Shivaji maharaj told him that he would hear cannons being fired 5 times, signaling Shivaji's safety.

 Baji Prabhu occupied Ghodkhind, blocking the path of Adilshah troops.
 His brother, Fulaji, Rayaji Bandal, Shambusingh Jadhav, Aginya were present with him.
 Fulaji, Aginya, Rayaji and Shambusingh were killed after fierce fight.
 Baji Prabhu were wounded but carried on fighting at Ghodkhind.
-Five hours after starting the battle, the cannons were fired announcing that Shivaji Maharaj safely returned to Vishalgad.
+Five hours after starting the battle, the cannons were fired announcing that Shivaji safely returned to Vishalgad.

 The plot frequently switches to 1674.
 Shivaji Maharaj renamed Ghodkhind to Pawankind in honour of the sacrifices of the 300 Maratha troops.